 POISED is an object which captures images using one laser and in real time another laser renders those images.
-It is a laser scanner, both a camera and a projector.
+It is a dual laser scanner, one raster is a camera and the other a projector.

-Presented is a prototype for a larger laser system, one which scans on a human scale and projects on an architectural one.
-POISED is an object which captures images using one laser and in real time another laser renders those images.
-It is a laser scanner, both a camera and a projector.
+Presented is a prototype for a more expansive laser system, one which scans on a human scale and projects on an architectural one.
+POISED is a system which captures images using one laser and in real time another laser renders those images.
+It is both a camera and a projector.

 The final form of POISED will be a unique laser projection system for use as an interactive piece of emergent technology.

 A circuit receives reflected light off the camera raster from a photomultiplier tube, a highly photon sensitive component.

 This analog circuit sends those readings to an amplifier which increases the gain of that signal.
 That amplified signal is then sent to the projector raster, altering the brightness of the projection laser.
 Both the input and output lasers are synchronized in generating their raster scans, thereby scanning and projecting simultaneously.

 --- SYNOPSIS of COMPONENTS ----